hroozzy/Abexilas-log-extract-shop/README.md

 4. run `exchanger.py` ( you can change `mapping.csv` if you want)
 5. final result is `shop.csv`

 > log and comment are "Traditional Chinese" good luck if you try to read it.
+> There might have some File Name issue, pull an issue if you find one.